kiborroq/swingy/README.md

 Leveling up is based on the following formula: *level * 1000 + (level - 1) ^ 2 * 450*

+#### Heroes, villains, artefacts, terrains
+Statistics and sprites for heroes, villains, artefacts and terrains you may adjust in [json files](swingy/src/main/resources/json).
+In this project all sprites and some statistics was taken in [Might and Magic wiki](https://heroes.thelazy.net//index.php/Main_Page)

 ---

 ### 2. Program requirements: